FAT BIKE STACK and REACH

 - For example... a Trek Farley in SM/MD is not going to ride like a Trek Farley in LG/XL.
 There is a big change in geometry between MD and LG Trek Farley frames.
 This also applies to the Specialized Fatboy.
 Don't expect one size of these bikes to ride like another.
 If you are going to pick your new Fat bikes based on Brand Name, some concessions may need to be made by the rider to properly fit on Fat bikes by companies that increase their frame sizes in this manner.
 If MD s too small, and LG feels a bit too stretched out, it may be best to look at another Brand all-together.
 There is no use forcing you to fit on this size, if it doesn't click in just right.

 - Some Companies use the SAME STACK on ALL their frames.
 (RSD Mayor and Framed Alaskan Alloy).
 The Stack is TALL on all their models, and never changes as frame size increases.
 Only the REACH increases with frame size.
 This is hit or miss sizing, and may require longer legs to fit properly on their frames.
-(The RSD Mayor is a better bike overall and local to the Toronto GTA area).
+Both bikes have rather long chainstays (around 470) - so more suited to straight-line snow riding.
+They will be noticeably harder to navigate and turn in non-snow singletrack conditions, versus a well-handling 4-season fat bike design with chainstays around 455.

 - There is a common theme to all the Chinese OEM Carbon FSFB (full-suspension fat bike) frames.
 They obviously copied the Salsa Bucksaw Carbon frame, and made knock-off designs of their own.
-Problem is, many of them also are reported to now experience frame cracks on the seat-stays and seat tubes (as reported half way down the page at this link).
-The carbon frame front triangle on the AG-177, CS-01/LLevant Perno, and iMUST SNO4 Malamute appear to be practically identical.
+Problem is, many of them also are reported to now experience frame cracks on the seat-stays and seat tubes.
+As tested by the riders at LaMere Cycles.
+The carbon frame front triangle on the AG-177, CS-01/LLevant Perno (same frame), and iMUST SNO4 Malamute/Growler Double Stout (same frame) appear to be practically identical.
 The rear frame triangles have been modified by each supplier, in order to adjust the rear hub spacing and bottom bracket size.
-I am not sure if any of them passed SGS or EFBe Industry Product Testing.
+I am not sure if any of them passed SGS or EFBe Industry Product Testing, as the OEM manufacturers never forwarded passing-grade Industry independent test results to us (we don't accept in-house factory testing, as that is not impartial testing).
+One set of frame copies went the route of 177 rear axles and 100mm BB spacing, and the other went to 197mm rear axle and 120mm BB spacing (widest in the fat bike market).
+The linkage systems and rocker arm assemblies on this Chinese OEM FSFB frames have been reported to be weak or wear out quickly.

 - One name brand has two different Fat bike models with almost identical frame geometry.
 This is is the case for the Borealis Echo and Borealis Crestone.
-(And these seem to be based off the generic FM190 frame from China).
+(And these seem to be based off the classic "FM190" frame from China, but with an extended ETT).
 The Echo was released after the FM190.
 It appears after reviewing the data, that the Echo frame had several modifications made to it during the revision process.
 Instead of calling it the "Echo v2", these revisions turned into a new frame, and re-marketed under the "Crestone" name.
 Both frames are within a few millimeters of each other in overall design.
 Visually, there are several changes to the tube design, and there is a claimed weight reduction.
-The Crestone is claimed to be a bit lighter and has a lower stand-over height.
+The Crestone is claimed to be a bit lighter and has a lower stand-over height, which are the two main differences over the 2015 Echo version.

 - Some Fat Bike models border on MTB "PLUS" bike sizing, and rear tire size is limited.
 As is the case for the Rocky Mountain Suzi - Q, which is limited to 3.8in tires.
 If you are looking for a narrow "Q" factor, and short chainstay lengths (434mm) like the Suzi-Q, but want more options on rear tire width, look to the OTSO Voytek instead.
-It has a 430mm rear chainstay length, an even narrower Q-factor and can take up to 4.6in tires on 26 x 70mm rims.
+The OTSO Voytek beats out the Salsa Beargrease and RM Suzi-Q in almost every category for these fat bikes that closely border the "plus" bike region.
+The Voytek has an adjustable minimum 430mm rear chainstay length, an even narrower Q-factor than a Suzi-Q, and can take up to 4.6in tires on 26 x 70mm rims.
 The Stack and Reach geometry on both bikes is very similar.